 Our MSN meets the needs of nurses who are seeking advanced positions in anesthesia, teaching, and leadership

 Currently accepting applications for:

-- Nurse Anesthetist Program: Currently accepting eligible candidates for the Fall 2014 cohort.
-The deadline is December 1, 2013 (January interviews).
-Fall classes begin the week of August 18, 2014.
+- Nurse Anesthetist Program: Currently accepting eligible candidates for the Fall 2015 cohort.
+Priority application deadline is August 1, 2014 (October interviews).
+Final application deadline is December 1, 2014 (January interviews).
+Classes begin the week of August 24, 2015

 Our excellent program and dedicated faculty and staff are here to support you on the rewarding journey to earn your MSN.